feross/awesome-mad-science/README.md

 ## images
 - [indico.io](https://www.npmjs.com/package/indico.io) - facial emotion recognition and facial feature extraction
+- [trackingjs](https://trackingjs.com/) - computer vision on the web

 ## sound
 - [doppler](https://github.com/DanielRapp/doppler) - detect motion with the doppler effect using only the microphone and speakers